-Welcome to the Town of New Milford's Fire Marshal's Office home page.
-It is the mission of the New Milford, CT Fire Marshal's Office to provide professional life safety protection and reduce the harm associated with fires, explosions and mechanical failures to the citizens of the Town of New Milford through risk assessment and prevention programs, education and investigation as regulated by applicable Connecticut State Laws.
+Welcome to the Town of New Milford Fire Marshal's Office home page.
+It is the mission of the New Milford Fire Marshal's Office to provide professional life safety protection and reduce the harm associated with fires, explosions and mechanical failures for New Milford citizens.
+Safety is provided through risk assessment and prevention programs, education and investigation as regulated by applicable Connecticut State Laws.

 Fire Alarm Ordinance

-Please contact Deputy Fire Marshal Kevin Reynolds, Alarm Administrator, with questions or concerns.
+Please contact Fire Marshal Kevin Reynolds, Alarm Administrator, with questions or concerns.

 Smoke/Carbon Monoxide Detector Batteries